-Are you interested in an activity that will help your child review his Bible memory verses while giving him an opportunity to stretch his legs and move about?
+Are you interested in an activity that will help your children review their Bible memory verses while giving them an opportunity to stretch their legs and move about?

 Play “A Bird in the Nest”

 Create a ‘big nest” on the floor with pillows, or a blanket.

 Place your Bible Memory Verse Cards (MVCs) face down in the “nest” allowing a good space between each card.

 Use a soft object to represent a bird.
 (A bean bag, or a stuffed animal would work well for this.
 You will want to use something that does not roll.)

 Have your child step back from the nest and take turns helping the bird “fly” into the nest.